 What qualifications do hedge fund managers need?

 Hedge Fund Managers will need to have an undergraduate degree, usually in a financial, business, or numerical subject.
 Many companies also prefer candidates with a master’s degree in a relevant discipline.
-If you’re a recent graduate or student, you can look into courses that give an overview of hedge funds, such as the Hedge Fund Intro Series.

 Following the academic requirements, some graduates undertake internships or short positions at local financial firms allowing them to gain hands-on experience in the industry and apply their theoretical knowledge to the real financial world.